 Doctors don’t know everything about how ADHD works in the brain.
-But Alsakaf points out that “imaging tests like MRIs show there are clear differences in people who have it and people who don’t,” he says.
+But “imaging tests like MRIs show there are clear differences in people who have it and people who don’t,” Alsakaf says.

 He points to the prefrontal cortex, a brain area that plays a role in behavior, problem solving, and emotions.
 In people with ADHD, its activity is different from someone who doesn’t have the condition.

 Still, those differences are not enough to diagnose the disorder.

 Some experts point to the fact that treatment works as evidence that the disorder is real.